ricardomelogt/Chuva.Inc_SLACA2019/README.md

-## Chuva.Inc - Teste de front end
+## Chuva.Inc - Front-end Test

-### basta dar 'npm start' no diretório do projeto.
+### basta dar 'npm start'

 Funcionalidades: É possível acessar o formulário e criar novos tópicos na área de perguntas e respostas.

-(Ainda falta implementar as media queires)
+---

+### Just run 'npm start'

+About: This project was a test for a test for a front-end position at a company called Chuva.inc.
+It is a sample interface for a website that have a functional comment area.
+Made with ReactJS.